MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 ## Connect the Virtual Networks in the two Azure Regions

-After you have create the new virtual network and subnet, you're ready to connect the two regions so they can communicate with each other.
+After you've create the new virtual network and subnet, you're ready to connect the two regions so they can communicate with each other.
 There are two methods to do this:

 - [Virtual Network Peering - Connect virtual networks with virtual network peering using the Azure portal](/azure/virtual-network/tutorial-connect-virtual-networks-portal) (Recommended)